governance-at-scale 3 min read

 The governance conversation happens in every organisation that runs Azure at scale.
 The question is not whether it happens.
 It is whether it happens as a strategic planning discussion — deliberate, scheduled, with time to act — or as a post-incident debrief — urgent, reactive, with everyone looking for someone to blame.
-The content of both conversations is almost identical.
-The cost of the second one is substantially higher.

 What the Post-Incident Governance Conversation Looks Like

 A security incident, a compliance audit finding, or a significant cost overrun surfaces a governance gap.
 The conversation becomes urgent.
-Everyone who was not in the room when the governance decisions were made is now in the room asking why those decisions were made.
+The findings are almost always consistent: policies were in audit mode, not enforce, and the team responsible didn’t have the authority to act.

 The Proactive Version of the Same Conversation

+When governance is designed proactively, the answers are driven by risk appetite and operational needs.
 The simplest version of the proactive conversation involves three questions, answered explicitly, in writing:

-- Who is accountable for the Azure governance posture?
+1. Who is accountable for the Azure governance posture?

-- What is the enforcement model — audit or enforce — and why?
+2. What is the enforcement model — audit or enforce — and why?

-- What is the response process when a policy is violated?
+3. What is the response process when a policy is violated?

 Three answers in writing.
 That is the minimum viable governance accountability framework.
 Most organisations do not have it.